-Knickerbocker Plastic Company , The
+Knickerbocker Plastic Company , the Carnation Company

-Carnation Company

-Bidden Bills Mutual Water Company

-Southern Pacific Railroad Co.
+Bidden Bills Mutual Water Company Southern Macific Railroad Co.

-Publisher Fruit Express Co.
+Public Fruit Express Co.

 9.3 Private Defendants.
 There are private defendents who in23 stalled during the years of temporary surplus relatively substantial 54 Sacritores to extract and utilize ground waters of No. Newholds 25 Basin.
-Said defendants may continue their extractions for consump26 tive use up to the indicated annual quantities upon payment of com27 pensation to the appropriate city wherein their use of way in a 28 principally located, on the basis of the following appropriate in its principally located.
+Said defendants may continue their extractions for consump26 tive use up to the indicated annual quantities upon payment of com27 pensation to the appropriate city wherein their use of way in a 28 principally located, on the basis of the following converse including